 - Food that will undergo further processing involving heat treatment, if accompanied by a written declaration.
-For example, pepper imported in bulk containers that will only be used as an ingredient in manufactured foods that will be cooked.
+For example, pepper imported in bulk containers for non-retail sale that will only be used as an ingredient in manufactured foods that will be cooked.

 Risk food sampling

 When goods are referred for inspection and testing, an authorised officer: